 SBB is exempted from its liability if it can show that the problem was caused by passengers or due to circumstances that it could not avoid and the consequences of which could not be averted (accidents involving people, adverse weather conditions, landslides, industrial action, etc.).

 3. If I miss my flight, will SBB pay?

 SBB is obliged to convey customers to their destinations (their ultimate destinations as per their tickets) on the same day.
 This may involve a number of changes of train and/or a detour.
-However, transport law contains no provisions with regard to compensation for missing flight connections, theatrical performances, concerts, examinations and the like, or for loss of working hours.
+However, The Swiss Federal Law on Public Transport contains no provisions with regard to compensation for missing flight connections, theatrical performances, concerts, examinations and the like, or for loss of working hours.

 FAQs: international services.